 During the Edo Period (1600-1868) the residence of the daimyō was situated on the grounds of the current elementary school.

 I was climbing the hill from there.

 The inner bailey (本丸 honmaru) and the ni-no-maru (二の丸, second circle or compound) were located on the crest of the hill.

-Regrettably, there are few original structures like turrets or stone walls remaining , the view however was splendid.
+Regrettably, there are few original structures like turrets or stone walls remaining; the view, however, was splendid.

-On the day of our visit a historic parade was held, in which locals in various costumes from the Heian Era to modern times, including a military commander, a soldier and a court lady, participated.
+On the day of our visit a historical parade was held, in which locals in various costumes from the Heian Era to modern times, including a military commander, a soldier and a court lady, participated.